dddrrreee/cs340lx-25aut/labs/8-elf-dwarf/README.md

 - After loading the ELF executable at `0x0`, **extract the `.debug_line` section and place it in the heap**.
 This is your task inside `dwarf_sections_init(...)`.
 - Use the convenience struct `my_dwarf_sections` to store a pointer to the `.debug_line` section stored inside the heap.

-Refer to the comments in `my-dwarf-loader.c` for guidance and reference notes.
+Refer to the comments in `my-dwarf-loader.h` for guidance and reference notes.
 The code is straightforward once you dive in.
 Start with `notmain.c` to understand the program structure first.

 When you are done, running `make` should produce output similar to: